Menditect/documentation/additional/01-howtos/test-api.md

 ## Stub a REST API for Unit testing

 There are some options to use stubbing an API, to bypass the actual REST service.
 The first option is the simplest but allows no flexibility.
 The second and third options work best in conjunction with MTA.
-These options require downloading a seperate Menditect module from the marketplace.
+These options require downloading a seperate [Api Stub module](https://marketplace.mendix.com/link/component/212962) from the Mendix Marketplace.

 ### OPTION 1 - Fixed response